Kehrlann/gonitor/README.md

 It's a toy project to try out Go :)

 ## Todo next
-- [ ] Add a "hooks" folder

 ## Ideas
 ### Testing
 - [ ] Integration testing of main.go ?

 ### Features :
-- [ ] Update the help/man page for config with Commands
 - [ ] Add a "help" flag
 - [ ] Add a "example" flag
 - [ ] Configure log level